-We Gave Thanksgiving Dressing a Paleo-Friendly Makeover That Everyone Will Love
+We Gave This Thanksgiving Stuffing Recipe a Paleo-Friendly Makeover That Everyone Will Love

 - 5 cups diced celeriac, cut into 1/2-inch pieces